Oracle Application Development Framework

-In computing, Oracle Application Development Framework, usually called Oracle ADF, provides a Java framework for building enterprise applications.
+Oracle Application Development Framework, usually called Oracle ADF, is a development tool by Oracle Corporation that provides a Java framework for building enterprise applications.
 It provides visual and declarative approaches to Java EE development.
 It supports rapid application development based on ready-to-use design patterns, metadata-driven and visual tools.

 Supported technologies

 Based on the MVC architecture.
 Oracle ADF can support any combination of the following: